Landscape water efficiency

 In the average Kelowna home, 55 per cent of total annual water is used for landscape irrigation.
 On an average summer day, about 72 million litres of water is sprayed onto lawns and gardens.

 The next step is to carefully select plant material.
-While Cedar hedges grow fast and look nice, they may not be the best choice for our semi-arid climate.
+While cedar hedges grow quickly and look nice, they are not be the best choice for our semi-arid climate.
 More people are choosing plants that are native to the area and have adapted to local conditions.

 The word Xeriscape is derived from the Greek word "xeros," which means dry.
 It’s a landscaping method developed especially for arid and semi-arid climates that utilizes water conserving techniques.